petermsiegel/pmsLibrary/README.md

       ``∆f'His name is {first} {middle} last.
 This name has {+/⍴∊first middle last} letters.``<br>
 ``His name is John Jacob Jingleheimer Schmidt.
 This name has 28 letters.``<br>
 1. __∆HERE__: When executed in a traditional function/operator or named dfn/op,
-generates and returns (as its value) a "__here__ document," i.e. a collection of the contiguous (see options) comment lines that
+generates and returns (as its value) a ___here__ document_-- i.e. a collection of the contiguous (see options) comment lines that
-follow combined into a single string or a vector of string vectors, with the comment prefixes removed from each.
+follow-- combined into a single string or a vector of string vectors, with the comment prefixes removed from each.
 Has options for string style, whether blank (non-comment) lines end the __here__ document or not, and other options.